gravitational/gravity/docs/6.x/cluster.md

 ## Garbage Collection

-Every now and then, the cluster would accumulate resources it has no use for - be it Gravity packages or docker images from previous versions of the application.
-These resources will unnecessarily waste disk space and while possible are usually difficult to get rid of manually.
+Clusters can accumulate resources that it no longer has use for, like Gravity packages or docker images from previous versions of the application.
+These resources unnecessarily waste disk space and are usually difficult to get rid of manually.

-The `gravity` tool offers a subset of commands to run cluster-wide garbage collection.
+The `gravity` tool offers a subset of commands to run Cluster-wide garbage collection.
 During garbage collection, the following resources are pruned:

   * Unused Gravity packages from previous versions of the application
   * Unused docker images from previous versions of the application
   * Obsolete systemd journal directories

-!!! node "Docker image pruning":
+!!! note "Note: Docker image pruning":
     The tool currently employs a simple approach to pruning docker images.
     It will remove all images and repopulate the registry from the application state so only the images that are necessary for the current version of the application